backbone-ui/anchor/README.md

 # Backbone UI: Anchor

-An extension to topanchor for more fluid settings
+An extension to scroll with easing between link anchors

+Ideally we would use CSS3 transitions but we're using requestAnimationFrame to clock the animations since scrollTop [isn't considered a CSS attribute](https://bugs.webkit.org/show_bug.cgi?id=93238).

 ## Dependencies